SiriDB/libsiridb/README.md

 not use this field.

 #### `siridb_t * siridb_create(void)`
-Creates a new SiriDB Client instance.
+Create and return a new SiriDB Client instance.
 In case of an error, NULL will be returned.

 #### `void siridb_destroy(siridb_t * siridb)`
 Cleanup a SiriDB Client instance.
 In case the queue has pending request then each